The 7 Best Portable Pellet Grills for Grilling & Smoking On the Go

-Thanks to the popularity of pellet grills, there is now a range of excellent portable models on the market, with manufacturers including some clever features to help you take your grill on the road.
+Thanks to the popularity of pellet grills, there is now a range of excellent portable models on the market, with manufacturers including some clever features to help you take your pellet smoker on the road.

-After spending several months smoking and grilling on a range of grills we recommend the Traeger Tailgater.
-Thanks to its excellent portability features, great grilling performance, and affordable price point, it’s the most versatile of all the portable pellet grills we tested.
+After spending several months smoking and grilling on a range of different grills we think the Traeger Tailgater is the best portable pellet grill thanks to its excellent portability features, great grilling performance, and affordable price point, it’s the most versatile of all the portable pellet grills we tested.

-We reviewed six portable pellet grills in total and slimmed those down to our best overall, a close runner-up, and our ‘best for grilling’ choice.
+We reviewed seven portable pellet grills in total and slimmed those down to our best overall, a close runner-up, best budget, and best ultra-portable.

 1. Best overall – Traeger Tailgater